data-dependent/osrs-guides/skilling.md

 The method works even in f2p where no second option explicitly appears.
 We now describe in text the commands shown in the clip.
  - **Tick 1**: In client input, we start interacting with the fire.
 During our turn, in interactions with objects, a choice interface opens.
  - **Tick 2**: In client input, our choice is processed and the cook happens.
-Later in client input, we start interacting with the fire again.
+Next in client input, we start interacting with the fire again.
 During our turn, in interactions with objects, a choice interface opens.
- - **Tick 3**: In client input, the cook happens according to our choice, and then we start interacting with the fire again.
+ - **Tick 3**: In client input, our choice is processed and the cook happens.
+Next in client input, we start interacting with the fire again.
 During our turn, in interactions with objects, a choice interface opens.

 Notice that the first raw beef is cooked before the next raw beef begins to be processed.
 Each tick, we restart interacting with the fire since otherwise later cooks would happen more slowly from our queue.